MaciejZab/node-vue-postgres/README.md

 npm run typeorm migration:create ./src/orm/migrations/migrationName
 ```

-After creating the migration file, change its extension to .cts.

 There are two methods you must fill with your migration code: `up` and `down`. up has to contain the code you need to perform the migration. down has to revert whatever up changed. down method is used to revert the last migration.

 To **create/update database schema** run the following command within the `/node` directory: